itsaimsd/DevTinderfrontend/README.md

 - build the user card on feed
 - Show toast message on save profile
 - New Page -see all my connections
 - Feature - Accept/Reject Connection Request
+- send/ignore the user card from Feed

 Remaining:

 - send/ignore the user card from Feed
 - Signup New User
 - E2ETesting

 - Body
   NavBar